 When choosing hallway runner ideas there are many factors to consider, from material and weave to size and color, so be sure to request samples where possible.

-On a practical level hallway runners bring warmth and softness to hard floors, but also bring other benefits, too.
-‘On wooden or stone floors, if laid with underlay, a hallway runner will soften the resonating sounds of crashing feet but allow the wood or stone beneath to be visible making them far chicer than fitted carpets,’ explains Andy Guard, creative director of Roger Oates Design.
+On a practical level hallway runners, much like carpet ideas, bring warmth and softness to hard floors, but also bring other benefits, too.
+‘On wooden or stone floors, if laid with underlay, a hallway runner will soften the resonating sounds of crashing feet but allow the wood or stone beneath to be visible making them far chicer than fitted carpets,’ explains Andy Guard, creative director of Roger Oates Design (opens in new tab).

 Hallways are high traffic areas in constant use, so when choosing runners it's important to opt for a durable material.
 When laying a runner on a hard floor such as stone and wood it is also important to fit an underlay – ‘we recommend that you use an anti-skid underlay to prevent slippage,’ says Andy Guard.